Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization

 In~\cite{dPKha23}, the authors introduced the~\emph{pseudo-Boolean set} of the signed hypergraph $H=(V,S)$, as the feasible region of \cref{prob LPBO}:

 and they refer to its convex hull as the \emph{pseudo-Boolean polytope} and denote it by $\PBP(H)$.
-With each signed hypergraph $H=(V,S)$, we associate two key hypergraphs: (i) the~\emph{underlying hypergraph} of $H$, which is the hypergraph obtained from $H$ by ignoring the signs and dropping parallel edges, and (ii) the \emph{multilinear hypergraph} of $H$, which is the hypergraph $\mh(H) = (V,E)$, where $E$ is constructed as follows: For each $s \in S$, and every $t \subseteq s$ with $\eta_s(v)=-1$ for all $v \in t$, the set $E$ contains $\{v \in s : \eta_s(v)=+1\} \cup t$, if this set has cardinality at least two.
+With each signed hypergraph $H=(V,S)$, we associate two key hypergraphs: \begin{itemize} \item [(i)] The~\emph{underlying hypergraph} of $H$, which is the hypergraph obtained from $H$ by ignoring the signs.
+Formally, it is the hypergraph $(V,E)$, where $E := \bra{e_s : s = (e_s,\eta_s) \in S}$. \item [(ii)] The \emph{multilinear hypergraph} of $H$, which is the hypergraph $\mh(H) = (V,E)$, where $E$ is constructed as follows: For each $s \in S$, and every $t \subseteq e_s$ with $\eta_s(v)=-1$ for all $v \in t$, the set $E$ contains $\{v \in e_s : \eta_s(v)=+1\} \cup t$, if this set has cardinality at least two. \end{itemize}

-Let us consider an important special case of~\cref{prob PBO} obtained by letting $\eta_s(v) = +1$ for every $s \in S$ and $v \in s$.
+Let us consider an important special case of~\cref{prob PBO} obtained by letting $\eta_s(v) = +1$ for every $s \in S$ and $v \in e_s$.
 In this case, a signed hypergraph $H = (V,S)$ essentially coincides with its underlying hypergraph $G=(V,E)$, and hence~\cref{prob PBO} can be equivalently written as the following \emph{binary multilinear optimization problem}:

 where again without loss of generality we assume $c_e \neq 0$ for all $e \in E$.
 In~\cite{dPKha17MOR}, the authors defined the \emph{multilinear set} as the feasible region of a linearized multilinear optimization problem: